psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 {: .callout}

 Another approach is trying to compute as many independent parts as possible in parallel.
-In this case here, we can make the observation that each pair of numbers in `x` and `y` is independent of each other.
+In Lola's case, we can make the observation that each pair of numbers in `x` and `y` is independent of each other.

 ![Illustration of drawing random number pairs `x` and `y` and their dependency with respect to the pair generated]({{ page.root }}/tikz/data_pairs_parallel_estimate_pi.svg)

-This behavior is often referred to as _data parallelism_.
+This behavior is often referred to as **data parallelism**.

 > ## Data parallel in Reality
 >